 Research interests: Paleoanthropology, Primate Paleontology, Primatology, Evolutionary Biology

-Associate Professor, Department of Anthropology Lehman College & CUNY Graduate Center
+Professor, Department of Evolutionary Anthropology

 Research interests: Genetics, DNA, Phylogenetics, Population genetics, Primates, Hominoids, Malaria, Molecular clocks